 Dr John Puntis, Executive Committee and Keep Our NHS Public Co-Chair

 John is Chair of Leeds Keep Our NHS Public which he helped set up in 2011.
 He is a retired paediatrician who specialised in gastroenterology and nutrition at the General Infirmary in Leeds, where he was Secretary to the Senior Medical Staff Committee and Chairman of Leeds West Research Ethics Committee.
 John worked as an NHS doctor for 40 years.
-He is a Member of Doctors for the NHS and Doctors in Unite, he joined the Executive Committee as Keep Our NHS Public Secretary in June 2017.
+He is a Member of Doctors for the NHS and Doctors in Unite, he joined the Executive Committee of Keep Our NHS Public as Secretary in June 2017.
+He became co-chair in July 2019.

 Dr John Lister, Executive Committee and Keep Our NHS Public Secretary

-John Lister is a founding Member and former Co-Chair of Keep Our NHS Public and a Co-Founder of the Health Campaigns Together initiative in 2015, for which he edits the website and quarterly newspaper, now in its third year.
+John Lister is a founding Member and former Co-Chair of Keep Our NHS Public.
+He was Co-Founder of the Health Campaigns Together initiative in 2015, for which he edits the website and quarterly newspaper, now in its fifth year.

-John has written extensively on the history of the NHS including an award-winning book in 2008 and in 2015 he also collaborated with Jackie Davis and David Wrigley to update the analysis in NHS for Sale.
+John has written extensively on the history of the NHS including an award-winning book in 2008 and in 2015 he also collaborated with Jacky Davis and David Wrigley to provide an updated analysis in the book NHS for Sale.

 Tone Horwood – Treasurer & Executive Committee

-Tone Horwood is a member of Bristol Protect Our NHS, a member of the Keep Our NHS Public Executive Committee, and Treasurer of Keep Our NHS Public.
+Tone Horwood is a member of Bristol Protect Our NHS and since July 2019 he is a member of the Keep Our NHS Public Executive Committee and KONP’s Treasurer.

-Jacky is a Member of Doctors For The NHS and a member of the BMA Council.
-She is an NHS consultant radiologist.
+Jacky is an NHS consultant radiologist, member of Doctors for the NHS and a member of the BMA Council.
 Jacky is author and co-editor of NHS SOS (2013) and co-author (with John Lister and David Wrigley) of NHS For Sale (2015) – essential reading for all campaigners.
 She runs Keep Our NHS Public’s Twitter @keepnhspublic.
-Jacky is founder member of Keep Our NHS Public from 2005.
+Jacky is founder member of Keep Our NHS Public from 2005 and executive committee member 2015 until she stood down in July 2019.

 Professor Wendy Savage, Executive Committee and Honorary Life President